Itera/cypress-kurs-2021/__tasks__/task1/README.md

 If you want to learn more about selectors, see the [cypress documentation](https://docs.cypress.io/api/commands/get.html#Arguments).

 Now, back to selecting the create-new-issue-button.
 In your browser, you can right-click on the button and select `inspect`.
-This will let you look at the html of the webpage and we can look for good selectors.
+This will let you look at the html of the webpage and let you look for good selectors.

 ![inspect mode](https://i.imgur.com/IXpGWSS.png)